-Art, Design, Fashion, Miami Skyline, Rooftops, Culture, Luxury Hotels, relaxing strolls, and so much more!
+Miami offers Art, Design, Fashion, Beautiful Skyline, Rooftops, Luxury Hotels, relaxing strolls, and so much more!

-Travelling to Miami is not only a quick stop to go shopping and continue the holidays in Orlando’s theme parks or cruising in the Caribbean.
-Miami has a lot more to offer than you think…
+A trip to Miami is not only a quick shopping stop on your way to Orlando’s theme parks or a cruise in the Caribbean.
+Miami offers a lot more than shopping and sunny skies.

 Moving around in Miami

-I used to rent a car in Miami but not anymore.
+I used to rent a car in Miami but I don’t anymore.
 You can easily move around in the Miami Trolley for free or take the Metrorail; an elevated rail system that is fast and inexpensive.
 Taxi apps are always a good option as well.

 What to visit in Miami